Tips & FAQ

 Each individual runner, and team members or a team representative, must pick-up his/her race packet, including race number and tee shirt, as follows:

-On Friday, March 22, between the hours of 5:00 PM and 8:00 PM, at the International Swimming Hall of Fame in Fort Lauderdale.
-(The "Hall" is located across the street from the Courtyard Hotel by Marriott, on southbound A1A, just south of Las Olas Blvd.)
-At 6:30 PM there will be a mandatory meeting for all individual runners and team captains or representatives.
+On Friday, February 28th, between the hours of 4:00 PM and 8:00 PM, at the beach pavilion just north of Oceans234 restaurant in Deerfield Beach.
+At 5:00 & 6:30 PM there will be a mandatory meeting for all individual runners and team captains or representatives.
 (All team members are invited and encouraged to attend, but not required.)
-Any registered team or individual racer who is unable to attend the meeting must contact the Race Director, Bob Becker, in advance to make alternate arrangements.
+Any registered team or individual racer who is unable to attend the meeting must contact the Race Director, Scott Richards, in advance to make alternate arrangements.
 Any runner or team not represented at the pre-race meeting or having made alternative arrangements with the Race Director will not be allowed to compete in the race.
 [Return to TOP]

 On race day, all individual runners and all team Captains must check-in at the starter’s table at least 15 minutes prior to their race starting time.